HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 statistics offer no comfort to someone who has lost their cat, but

-incidents are still generally considered rare and there are no clear
+incidents are still generally considered rare and there are no data suggesting

 Q/A).
 It is obviously